Web Push for Web Apps on iOS and iPadOS

 If there is no manifest file configured to request web app behavior (and no

 meta tag marking the site as web app capable), then that website will be saved as a Home Screen bookmark.
-Starting in iOS and iPadOS 16.4 beta 1, Home Screen bookmarks will now open in the user’s current default browser.
+Starting in iOS and iPadOS 16.4, Home Screen bookmarks will now open in the user’s current default browser.

 New Fallback Icon